 - The older you are, the more physically demanding the work can be and still allow you qualify for disability benefits.

-However, this is not a free pass and do not leave this article before you read the “gotchas” at the bottom.
+However, this is not a free pass!
+Do not leave this article before you read the “gotchas” at the bottom.

 The reduced requirements for proving Social Security disability cases are contained in the “Medical-Vocational Guidelines” also known as the “Grid Rules.”
 It is important to understand where the Grid Rules fit in with Social Security’s disability evaluation process.